bjorkert/patches/README.md

 When pairing a new pod, the abundance of unnecessary clicks and confirmations in Loop 3.x can be quite cumbersome.
 As an experienced looper, you likely breeze through them as quickly as possible without actually reading them.
 This patch streamlines the process by eliminating the unnecessary dialogs and retaining only the essential ones—"Pair Pod" and "Insert Cannula"—where actual actions take place.
 As a result, the patch effectively reduces clicks and enhances the user experience.
 &nbsp;
 ## Basic I:C Bolus Calculation
+**Only for early adopters.
+Please note that this patch is still in the testing phase, and as such may receive frequent updates and changes.**
 This patch introduces a new feature in the meal bolus screen to calculate a basic insulin-to-carb (I:C) bolus without considering the glucose prediction.
 The purpose of this addition is to provide users with an alternative bolus calculation method when Loop's automatic bolus recommendation is not suitable for their specific situation.

 Users might encounter scenarios where their blood glucose is predicted to drop below the desired range, causing Loop to recommend against bolusing.
 Loop will then wait with the insulin until blood glucose rises, possibly resulting in a spike.